seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 **Constable**
 And if he be not fought withal, my lord,
 Let us not live in France; let us quit all
 And give our vineyards to a barbarous people.

-**DAUPHIN**
-O Dieu vivant! shall a few sprays of us,
-The emptying of our fathers' luxury,
-Our scions, put in wild and savage stock,
-Spirt up so suddenly into the clouds,
-And overlook their grafters?

-**BOURBON**
-Normans, but bastard Normans, Norman bastards!
-Mort de ma vie! if they march along
-Unfought withal, but I will sell my dukedom,
-To buy a slobbery and a dirty farm
-In that nook-shotten isle of Albion.

-**Constable**
 Dieu de batailles! where have they this mettle?
 Is not their climate foggy, raw and dull,
 On whom, as in despite, the sun looks pale,
 Killing their fruit with frowns?
-Can sodden water,
-A drench for sur-rein'd jades, their barley-broth,
-Decoct their cold blood to such valiant heat?
-And shall our quick blood, spirited with wine,
-Seem frosty?
-O, for honour of our land,
-Let us not hang like roping icicles
-Upon our houses' thatch, whiles a more frosty people
-Sweat drops of gallant youth in our rich fields!
-Poor we may call them in their native lords.

 **DAUPHIN**
 By faith and honour,